huabawa/Jalpc/_posts/2017-08-23-How-to-install-a-ruby-on-rails-site-on-amazon-Ubuntu-Server-16.04.md

 Voila!!
 The Catarse website opens up.

-For a video about how to do this, click on this link. https://www.youtube.com/watch?v=zbwhn3GIb6I&t=8s
+For a video about how to do this, click on this youtube link. https://www.youtube.com/watch?v=zbwhn3GIb6I&t=8s

-Common Issues:
+## Common Issues:

 If this shows up in Terminal when you try to run bower install,
 ```Prefix the choice with ! to persist it to bower.json.```